 There are three levels of competition: Club, Regional and District.
-Each club will conduct their local club level contests during January through March 2024.
-Club contests MUST be completed by March 31, 2024 and submit the contestant winner's information to the District 7360 Contest Chair using the Student Entry and Biography forms included with this manual by April 2, 2024.
+Each club will conduct their local club level contests during by the end of February 2025.
+Club contests MUST be completed by Feb.
+28, 2025 and submit the contestant winner's information to the District 7360 Contest Chair using the Student Entry and Biography forms included with this manual by March 1, 2025.

-The District Contest Chair will conduct Two or Four Regional Contests (depending on the total number of clubs participating) during the month of April and early May 2024.
+The District Contest Chair will conduct Two or Four Regional Contests (depending on the total number of clubs participating) during the month of March 2025.
 The District 4-Way Test Speech Contest Committee will be responsible for organizing these contests.
 Specific dates and locations for these contests will be determined based on clubs entering the contest.

 The District level competition will be held after the completion of the Regional Contests.
-The contest will be held in conjunction with the Rotary Polio Walk in May 2024 in Hagerstown MD.
+The contest will be held at the spring district conference being held at the Omni Bedford Springs Hotel 2138 Business 220, Bedford, Pennsylvania, 15522.
 The District 4-Way Test Speech Contest committee will conduct that contest.
 The winning speaker from each of the Regional contests will compete in the District level competition.
 If only 2 regional events are held, the 1st runner up will also be eligible to participate in the district contest.
 If the winner, or 1t runner up is unable to compete in the District level competition, the 2nd runner up of the Regional contest will be eligible to compete.

-Public, private and home-schooled school students in grades 9 through 12 are eligible to enter the contest.
+STUDENT ELEDGABILITY: Public, private and home-schooled school students in grades 9 through 12 are eligible to enter the contest.
+The student does NOT need to be a member of Interact.
 No student may be a contestant in more than one Rotary Club speech contest in any one year.
 A club may sponsor a speech contest in more than one high school but may send only one representative to the Regional contest.
 Previous winners of the District Level speech competition (District Champion) are ineligible to compete in subsequent years, but other previous competitors may compete again.